peternjathi/peternjathi.github.io/README.md

-# Welcom to peternjathi.me website
+# Welcome to peternjathi.me website